reesericci/heroku-united/README.md

 - [ ] Approval queue for new members instead of automatic acceptance

 - [ ] Surface errors to administrator via alerts (e.g. SMTP misconfiguration)

+## Copyright

+Copyright (C) 2024 [Software Freedom Conservancy](https://sfconservancy.org/assignment/90c1485a-f5ca-4b6c-ba1a-fded83d87cf3/) and United contributors

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 ## Screenshots